top of page

 November 19, 2024

-Depression & Menopause Coinciding for Midlife Women: Know the Symptoms and Treatment Options
+Depression & Menopause: Know the Symptoms and Treatment Options

 Depression is a significant mental health concern, affecting around 280 million people in the world–most of them women.
 [1] In most women, the risk of experiencing depression spikes in midlife (ages 45 to 54), with about 20-30% facing first or recurrent episodes of major clinical depression during this time.
 [2] While concerns about aging, dealing with workplace issues, and challenges in intimate relationships are a few reasons to blame, menopause is another crucial factor.